zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-properties.md

 ### Blade Properties

-Blades use blade view models to manage the display information.
-This includes information like the title, subtitle, icon, and status.
-To acquire this data, often the extension will load an object by Id.
-Information passed into the blade as a `BladeParameter` can be passed to the blade view model via a `<Property>` element.
-An  example is located in the code sample locaetd at `<dir>\Client\Hubs\Browse\Browse.pdl`.
-A working copy of the text is located at , and is also in the following code.
+Blades use `ViewModels` to manage information like the title, subtitle, icon, and status.
+To acquire blade `ViewModel` data from a server, often the extension will load an object by Id.
+Information that is sent to the blade as a `BladeParameter` can be sent to the blade `ViewModel` by using  a `<Property>` element.
+A code sample  is located  at `<dir>\Client\Hubs\Browse\Browse.pdl`, and is also in the following code.

 ```xml
 <Blade Name="RobotBlade" ViewModel="RobotBladeViewModel">